foundeo/cfdocs/guides/en/security-session-management.md

 ### Session timeout

 If a user is idle for a period of time, then we want to invalidate that user's session and force them to login again to help ensure our session management remains secure.
-This is a best practice you should not avoid this else you open yourself up to another vector of attack where a MITM attacker could hijack a user's session and begin attacking your application as an authenticated user.
+This is a best practice you should not avoid... else you open yourself up to another vector of attack where a MITM attacker could hijack a user's session and begin attacking your application as an authenticated user.
 For this reason, we will set a timeout value in the *application* scope of your *Application.cfc*, as follows:

     // set number of minutes before a session is timed out application.timeoutMinutes = 30; // 30 minutes